radzhome/vagrant-ansible-devbox/README.md

     # or
     config.vm.box = "ubuntu/trusty64"

+Update other options if necessary, i.e. nfs for synced_folders or change memory or cpu amounts.

 6) Update the playbook.yml vars for git_username and git_email used for bitbucket auth.

 7) Include all required private keys in your ~/.ssh folder starting with the name id_rsa i.e. for bitbucket access.